pappanna/plasticbag/README.md

 ____
 ### Code

-1. Step 00-02: `_00-02_create_data.R`: This script runs all of Steps 0 - 2 and creates the final data used in the analysis (it requires all of the data outlined above).
-Please see Section Code Details below for more details on each of the files part of this process.
+1. __Step 00-02: `_00-02_create_data.R`__: This script runs all of Steps 0 - 2 and creates the final data used in the analysis (it requires all of the data outlined above).
+Please see Section Code Details below for more details on file requirements and steps.
+   - If the code runs correctly, final data should be saved in the __data/processed/02_data_merged__ folder.
+3. __Step 03: 03_summary__: This folder creates summary statistic figures and tables.
+4.

 ____
 ### Code Details